gitgrupoift/live-users-chat/README.md

 What to do:
 ===============
 - Change id's recieving
+- Add Settings
+- Add History
 - Add clear from dataBase button
 - Add Clear window in chat
-- Add the possibility of changing theme of the plugin
 - More tests